Shaving Cream Prints are Good Clean Fun…

 Create Stunning Backgrounds:

-Perfect for Card Making, Scrapbook Layouts, and Mixed Media Pieces.
+Perfect for Card Making, Scrapbook Layouts, and Mixed Media Pieces wherever you want a pop of beautiful color.

 Heat Emboss your favorite Rubber Stamp images (like this luscious Tim Holtz “Fabulous Flourishes“ motif) onto the surface of your Shaving Cream Prints: